Rainymy/volumize/tracker.md

 - [x] Bug in UI sometimes the connection is stale.
     - Sometimes the device applications not changing.
     - Wireless connection has high latency.
+- [x] Tauri uses Tokio under the hood.
+    - Check if need to use directly or indirectly via Tauri.
+    - Prefer to use the re-exported functionality for compatibility reasons.
+        - Tauri & Tokio runtime may use different version.